Saptarshi1104/SelfDriving-1/README.md

 * **Safe Cleanup:** Used a `try...finally` block so actors and sensors get cleared when stopping the script (`Ctrl + C`).

 ---

+# Details of C-205-Project.py

+Project on 25th October, 2022

+---

+## 🧠 Brief Points

+* **Mounted Depth Sensor:** Attached a `sensor.camera.depth` to the front hood (`1366x768` at `110° FOV`).
+* **Raw Array Conversion:** Took CARLA's raw pixel byte array, converted it to a 4-channel NumPy array, and sliced it to 3 channels for OpenCV.
+* **Live Display Window:** Rendered a real-time depth feed on screen using `cv2.imshow()` instead of saving files to disk.
+* **Spectator Tracking & Autopilot:** Placed the spectator camera ahead of the vehicle and handed control over to CARLA's AI.

+---